Malaysia says Luxembourg court sets aside request to enforce $15 bln arbitration award | Law-Order

 A French court last year had ordered Malaysia to pay $14.9 billion to the heirs of the last sultan of Sulu to honour a colonial-era land deal.
 Malaysia, which did not participate in the arbitration proceedings, maintains the process is illegal.
 It obtained a stay against the award's enforcement in France, but the ruling remains enforceable outside France under a United Nations treaty on international arbitration.

 Malaysia's law minister Azalina Othman Said said the District Court of Luxembourg on Tuesday had set aside a request for an "attachment order" made by the Sulu heirs.
-It was not immediately clear what impact, if any, the decision would make on the arbitration award.
 Azalina did not provide details of the court decision in a statement that described it as a "significant victory" for Malaysia.

+Paul Cohen, a lawyer for the heirs, said the court ruling had "no bearing on the status of the arbitral award, in Luxembourg itself or elsewhere".
+"This is a preliminary ruling, on a preliminary measure, in one of several jurisdictions where we are seeking enforcement," he said in an email to Reuters.

+"We have yet to even see the ruling - the same is true of Malaysia - so we're not sure on what basis Malaysia is seeing fit to comment at this time."
+The Luxembourg court could not immediately be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)